-Through her love for film and sport, Katie recently made her directorial debut with one of Australia’s first ever feature length sport documentaries The Will To Fly about Olympic Champion Lydia Lassila.
+Through her love for film and sport, Katie recently made her directorial debut with one of Australia’s first ever feature-length sports documentaries The Will To Fly about Olympic Champion Lydia Lassila.

-Katie's critically acclaimed film The Will To Fly was four years in the making, and premiered in Australia on International Women’s Day March 8th, 2016 followed by a successful Australian theatrical release where the film was positively received by critics.
-The film was quoted “The Most Inspirational Movie Of The Year” by The Huffington Post Australia, and Marie Claire stated “The film draws comparisons to thrilling sports narratives such as Senna and Touching The Void”.
+Katie's critically acclaimed film The Will To Fly was four years in the making and premiered in Australia on International Women’s Day March 8th, 2016 followed by a successful Australian theatrical release where the film was positively received by critics.
+The film was quoted “The Most Inspirational Movie Of The Year” by The Huffington Post Australia, and Marie Claire stated, “The film draws comparisons to thrilling sports narratives such as Senna and Touching The Void”.
 On December 4th, 2016, The Will To Fly was a part of the official selection to premiere in Canada at the Whistler Film Festival in British Columbia.
-Here Katie was nominated for 'Best Female-Directed Documentary Award' and The Will To Fly received 'Best World Documentary Award' and 'Best Mountain Culture Film Award'.
-The Will To Fly will have it’s international theatrical release across North America and Europe in 2017.
+Here Katie was nominated for 'Best Female-Directed Documentary Award,' and The Will To Fly received 'Best World Documentary Award' and 'Best Mountain Culture Film Award'.
+The Will To Fly was also nominated for 'Best Music for a Documentary' at the 2016 APRA AMCOS Screening Music Awards.

-Prior to making The Will To Fly, Katie represented Australia on the Level 10 Artistic Gymnastics team before transitioning on to the Australian Freestyle Aerial Ski team where she trained in Park City, Utah before moving to Los Angeles, California where she studied film and digital media at The Fashion Institute of Merchandise and Design [FIDM].
+Before making The Will To Fly, Katie represented Australia in Gymnastics before transitioning on to the Australian Freestyle Aerial Ski team where she trained in Park City, Utah before moving to Los Angeles, California where she studied film and digital media at The Fashion Institute of Merchandise and Design [FIDM].
 Upon graduation at FIDM, Katie landed an internship at the world’s leading motion picture marketing firm, Trailer Park Inc.